srikanta2006/srikanta2006/README.md

-👋 Hi, I’m Srikanta Bellamkonda
--I’m looking to collaborate on web development projects -📫 How to reach me on my email <srikantabellamkonda@gmail.com> and Linkdin <www.linkedin.com/in/srikanta-bellamkonda>
+👋 Hi, I’m Srikanta Bellamkonda.
+I’m looking to collaborate on web development projects.
+How to reach me on my email <srikantabellamkonda@gmail.com> and Linkdin <www.linkedin.com/in/srikanta-bellamkonda>.

 <!---
 srikanta2006/srikanta2006 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.